Azure AI Search MCP connector for Copilot Studio agents

 Setting up the connector

-1. Create the custom connector
+# Create the connector

 1. Go to make.powerapps.com > Custom connectors